andrewhuang121/trump-tweet-takes/README.md

 In order to run this program, just run [`console.py`].

 ## Tasks
-*This section is the most important because it gives us a sense of the scope of your project and forces you to think about the deliverables to which you'll hold yourself.*

 1. Authenticate the Twitter API
 2. Get all the tweets